influxdata/docs-v2/content/influxdb/v2.1/migrate-data/migrate-cloud-to-oss.md

     else
         "Migration in progress"

-// Query all data from the specified InfluxDB Cloud bucket within the
+// Query all data from the specified source bucket within the batch-defined time
-// batch-defined time range.
-To limit migrated data by measurement, tag, or
+// range.
+To limit migrated data by measurement, tag, or field, add a `filter()`
-// field, add a `filter()` function after `range()` with the appropriate
+// function after `range()` with the appropriate predicate fn. data = () =>
-// predicate fn.
-data = () =>
-    from(host: migration.cloudHost, org: migration.cloudOrg, token: migration.cloudToken, bucket: migration.cloudBucket)
+    from(host: migration.sourceHost, org: migration.sourceOrg, token: migration.sourceToken, bucket: migration.sourceBucket)
         |> range(start: batch.start, stop: batch.stop)

 // rowCount is a stream of tables that contains the number of rows returned in